dennisMe2/CarbOnBal/README.md

 Its relatively easy to build the hardware, it was designed with DIY in mind.
 I'm sure its suited as a first Arduino plus hardware project if you have some basic skills.

-The software should be easy enough using the Arduino IDE (or of course your favorite IDE if you have a favorite).
+The software should be easy enough to upload using the Arduino IDE (or of course your favorite IDE if you have a favorite).
+Please note that, should you choose to download a .zip file, you will need to rename the unzipped folder to "CarbOnBal".
+That is, strip off any extensions such as a release number or "-master", otherwise the Arduino IDE won't recognize it.
+Thanks TheRedOne51 for the tip!

 The hardware consists mainly of an Arduino (or clone), HD54470 Display with 4 lines of 20 characters.
 4 cheap MAP sensors (in my case) and four buttons (OK, < >, CANCEL) to navigate the menu system.
 The display displays bar graphs that indicate how well the throttle bodies or carbs are in sync.